bahrus/p-et-alia/README.md

 ##  Defining a piping custom element

-The usefulness of this feature has gone down considerably, with the introductino of computed values above.
+The usefulness of this feature has gone down considerably, with the introduction of computed values above.

 A convenience function is provided, that allows you to generate a "pipe" or "action" custom element with as few keystrokes as possible.